Zigbee2MQTT

 This chapter only applies to EZSP coordinators.
 If you plan to or have another one, you can skip it and continue with the next Installing the Coordinator.

 If you have a Zigbee adapter from Sonoff or ZB-GW04, I recommend checking the firmware version installed in this adapter.
-If you have a version lower than 7.4, you may soon have a problem.
-The new version also offers faster response and improved network stability.
+The current recommended firmware version is EZSP 8.2.0 (v17), which offers significant improvements over older versions.

 -